-A day in the life of a Cloud + Data Platform Engineer at Scythe
+A Day in the Life of a Mobile Robotics Manager at Scythe

 What does a typical day at Scythe look like for you?

-What accomplishment from your time at Scythe are you most proud of?
+What is an accomplishment from your time at Scythe that you're most proud of?

 What does our mission at Scythe mean to you?

 Speaking from an industry-wide perspective, it’s been difficult to monetize mobile robot technology and applications in mobile robot form.
 What I mean by this is that there have been many successful companies in spinoff (or partial) technologies – for example, sensors, mapping, and AI – but only a few that have found a lucrative market or sufficient ROI for a complete mobile robot solution (an unnamed vacuum cleaner robotics company being one).

 To me, Scythe’s mission achieves multiple value propositions: provides an automated mower for large properties with regular needs that can be manually laborious to manage and costly time-wise, and does so in an environmentally friendly way.

 We all love playing with robots for just about any purpose.
 Scythe provides a valuable business channel for our passion and smarts with substantial customer demand and impact.